MLB Hot Stove: Why a Mike Trout free agent bidding war could've topped $600M

 Chicago White Sox

 For all intents and purposes, Trout's market would have boiled down to the 12 teams in the first tier.
-I suppose you can't rule out the Blue Jays or Braves or Brewers coming in with a monster offer, though it does seems unlikely given where things stand right now.
-And, realistically, it wouldn't be long before the superpowers turn this into a five-team race.
-The Cubs, the Dodgers, the Red Sox, the Yankees, and the Angels.
+I suppose you can't rule out the Blue Jays or Braves or Brewers coming in with a monster offer, though it does seem unlikely given where things stand right now.
+And, realistically, it wouldn't be long before the superpowers turned this into a five-team race -- the Cubs, Dodgers, Red Sox, Yankees and Angels.
 Those five clubs would have been the most serious bidders for Trout.

 As for the contract itself, it no doubt would have been a record smasher.
-When A-Rod signed his then record 10-year, $252 million deal with the Rangers way back when, it was exactly double the largest pro sports contract at the time.
-That was Kevin Garnett's $126 million deal with the NBA's Minnesota Timberwolves.
+When A-Rod signed his 10-year, $252 million deal with the Rangers in January 2001, it was exactly double the largest pro sports contract at the time (Kevin Garnett's $126 million deal with the NBA's Minnesota Timberwolves).
 Like A-Rod then, Trout is a superstar up-the-middle player who hit free agency in his mid-20s.
 The parallels are obvious.

 MLB's current largest contract is Stanton's massive 13-year, $325 million contract with the Marlins.
 Trout doubling that like A-Rod doubled Garnett's deal seems insane, but don't dismiss the possibility.
 Here are the five largest contracts by average annual value right now: